Image Credit: 24hoursofhappy.com (2013)

 In case you haven’t seen it enough, here is the 4 minute version of the video:

 Note on the Team

 “Happy” was written and produced by Pharrell Williams, with backing vocals by Rhea Dummett, Trevon Henderson, Ashley L. Lee, Shamika Hightower, Jasmine Murray and Terrence Rolle.
-The track was digitally edited and arranged by Andrew Coleman and Mike Larson, recorded with assistance from Matthew Desrameaux at Circle House Studios in Miami, Florida.
+The track was digitally edited and arranged by Andrew Coleman and Mike Larson.
+It was recorded with assistance from Matthew Desrameaux at Circle House Studios in Miami, Florida.
 The song was later mixed by Leslie Brathwaite at Music Box Studios in Atlanta, Georgia.
-Its creative director was Yoann Lemoine, who also directed the videos for Katy Perry’s “Teenage Dream,” Taylor Swift’s single “Back to December,” and Lana Del Rey’s “Born to Die.”
+Yoann Lemoine was the creative director.
+He also directed the videos for Katy Perry’s “Teenage Dream,” Taylor Swift’s single “Back to December,” and Lana Del Rey’s “Born to Die.”

 Are your videos making viewers happy?
 What did you take away from this music video?
 Share in the comments below!